How To Install, Create and Run Python Programs on Android

 First things first, you need to begin by creating a project directory:

-[email protected]:~# mkdir ninja-android-project
+Paul@ninja-ide:~# mkdir ninja-android-project

-[email protected]:~# cd ninja-android-project
+Paul@ninja-ide:~# cd ninja-android-project

 Now, within the venv virtual environment you can install Python modules that are specific to the application, you should read our Python venv 101 guide before continuing to get a better understanding on how it works:

-[email protected]:~# python –m venv venv
+Paul@ninja-ide:~# python –m venv venv

-You need to then activate a new virtual environment (keep in mind that two dots at the beginning are separated by space):
+You need to activate a new virtual environment then (keep in mind that two dots at the beginning are separated by space):

 Now you need to install Flask Python module:

-[email protected]:~# install flask
+Paul@ninja-ide:~# install flask

-For this, you need to have experience with a classic text editor such as Visual Studio.
+You must have experience with a classic text editor such as Visual Studio.
 We have used vi.
-If you don’t have any kind of familiarity with this then install and try vimtutor app which is able to teach you how to use it.
-If somehow you carry a different one which you prefer like Emacs then you can install and use those as well.
+If you don’t have any familiarity with this then install and try vimtutor app which can teach you how to use it.
+If you somehow carry a different one you prefer like Emacs, you can install and use those as well.

-As the demonstration application is simple for now you can just use the shell’s heredoc function which allows you to enter text at your prompt directly.
+As the demonstration application is simple for now you can use the shell’s heredoc function which allows you to enter text at your prompt directly.

 After this you shall have the web-server code all ready, it is now time that you set up some environment variables and begin the web server on your smartphone device.

-There on your smartphone, you need to open http://localhost:7000 to see the web application.
+On your smartphone, you need to open http://localhost:7000 to see the web application.

 Remember: You can always change the port number, the default is 5000.